zhangzc11/egm_tnp_analysis/README.md

    ===> tnpEGM_fitter.py

-The interface between the user and the fitter is solely done via the settings file
+The interface between the user and the fitter is solely done via the settings file.

+**IMPORTANT**
+In the following we refer to this file as "settings.py", anyway that is just a template file. you should run "settings_ele.py", or "settings_pho.py", or edit them according to your needs.

    ===> etc/config/settings.py
    	- set the flags (i.e. Working points) that can be tested